ouseful-testing/codespaces-jupyter-tm351/README.md

 Note that the workspace can be slow to build (watch the logs!) and once the JupyterLab environment has loaded, it may take a little while for the kernel to become available for the first loaded notebook.
 (Try restarting it after a while, or stopping and closing the notebook, then opning it again, if the kernel does not seem to be responsive).

-*I've also noticed JupytrLab somtims gets a bit stuck; hard refreshing the browser with dvtools open to clear the cache generally fixes it...*
+*I've also noticed JupyterLab somtimes gets a bit stuck; hard refreshing the browser with devtools open to clear the cache generally fixes it...*

 ## End-User Rationale